mvanoop/dashboard-extension-google-map-item/README.md

-The **Online Map** extension is a [custom dashboard item](https://www.devexpress.com/Support/Center/Question/Details/T491984) that allows you to place callouts on Google or Bing maps using geographical coordinates.
+The **Google Map** extension is a [custom dashboard item](https://www.devexpress.com/Support/Center/Question/Details/T491984) that allows you to place markers on Google using any search string.

 ## Installation